National Mini Forest Pilot

-This program — led by Green Communities Canada in collaboration with Dougan & Associates and Canadian Geographic, through the Network of Nature — aims to contribute to Canada’s goal to plant 2 Billion Trees by 2030 to address climate change and biodiversity loss.
+This program — led by Green Communities Canada in collaboration with Dougan & Associates, Canadian Geographic and Wilder Climate Solutions through the Network of Nature — aims to contribute to Canada’s goal to plant 2 Billion Trees by 2030 to address climate change and biodiversity loss.

 What are Mini Forests and why are they important?